 3. Tufted textures

 Replicating the undulating surfaces found outside, Milliken’s floorcoverings can create dramatic statements across the floorplane such as the crevices and paths formed by ice and water, or the rise and fall of rolling landscapes through the use of our state of the art tufting technology.
 What’s more, through the combination of inspired design and the power of technology, we can create the illusion of texture across the floor.
 Moss covered concrete slabs, lichen encased pathways, the lapping shores of a blue lagoon, we can create them all, allowing you to unleash your creativity.

 4. Natural materials

 There is a desire to surround ourselves with things derived from nature.
-Heritage wood floors, mimicking the aesthetic of natural materials and authentic stone effects with deep and embossed textures, as offered in our luxury vinyl tile range, are an effective and easy way to create a biophilic inspired scheme.
+Heritage wood floors, mimicking the aesthetic of natural materials and authentic stone effects with deep and embossed textures, as offered in our commercial luxury vinyl tile range, are an effective and easy way to create a biophilic inspired scheme.
 Coupled with the more abstract carpet designs inspired by nature’s landscapes you can create a calm and tranquil place to work.

 5. Variety is the spice of life